griffvolkernlt/DMV_GIS_Interactive_Map/README.md

 # DMV_GIS_Interactive_Map
-This repository contains code and files that will be used to display an interactive map  of the DMV GIS Day Resource tab where you can click a map see GIS resources for that area.
+This repository contains code and files that will be used to display an interactive map  of the DMV GIS Day Resource tab where you can click a map to see GIS resources for that area.